 Authors Retain Copyright

-Authors retain their copyright for all articles when they publish in the American Journal of Ophthalmic Clinical Trials.
-Authors grant Scientific Scholar an exclusive license to publish the article and the article is made available under the terms of a Creative Commons Attribution-Non-Commercial-Share Alike 4.0 License (CC-BY-NC-SA 4.0).
+Authors retain the copyright of the manuscript they have published in the American Journal of Ophthalmic Clinical Trials.
+The Authors grant Scientific Scholar an exclusive license to publish the article and the article is made available under the terms of a Creative Commons Attribution-Non-Commercial-Share Alike 4.0 License (CC-BY-NC-SA 4.0).

 Open Access Publication and Creative Commons Licensing

 The American Journal of Ophthalmic Clinical Trials is an Open Access journal, and manuscripts published are distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License (CC-BY-NC-SA 4.0), which allows others to remix, transform, and build upon the work non-commercially, as long as appropriate credit is given and the new creations are licensed under the identical terms.

 An author whose work is funded by an organization that mandates the use of the Creative Commons Attribution-Non-Commercial-Share Alike 4.0 License is able to meet that requirement through the available open-access license for approved funders.